bufbuild-ru/docs/docs/configuration/v1beta1/lint-rules/index.md

 ### `MINIMAL`

 The `MINIMAL` category represents what we consider to be **fundamental rules for modern Protobuf development, regardless of style**.
-We find these rules so important that if it were up to us (which it isn't), and `protoc` could make breaking changes (which it can't, and shouldn't), these would be required for protoc to produce valid output.Not applying these rules can lead to a myriad of bad situations across the variety of available Protobuf plugins, especially plugins not built into `protoc` itself.
+We find these rules so important that if it were up to us (which it isn't), and `protoc` could make breaking changes (which it can't, and shouldn't), these would be required for protoc to produce valid output.

+Not applying these rules can lead to a myriad of bad situations across the variety of available Protobuf plugins, especially plugins not built into `protoc` itself.
 There is no downside to applying these rules.
-If you can't tell, we **highly** recommend abiding by the `MINIMAL` group for your development sanity.The `MINIMAL` category includes three "sub-categories".
+If you can't tell, we **highly** recommend abiding by the `MINIMAL` group for your development sanity.

+The `MINIMAL` category includes three "sub-categories".

 #### `FILE_LAYOUT`